Mircea-s-classes/ai-hardware-project-proposal-group-group/docs/Project_Proposal.md

 Predictive accuracy: The model must achieve a predictive accuracy of at least 70% on a test dataset.
 Latency: Making one prediction on the Arduino hardware must complete in less than 1000 milliseconds.

+1. Accuracy - We target about 70% accuracy because of the simplicity predicting weather from a few parameters.
+This value may be updated once we analyze preliminary data.
+2. Scalability - We will have access to barometric, temperature, and humidity data.
+We will try every combination of these to understand how the system responds to multiple features and more data.
+3. Memory efficiency – We will try to keep the model under 50 kB of RAM and 200 kB of flash, using less than 20% of the memory on the Nano 33 BLE Sense.

 ## 5. Methodology
 Describe your planned approach: hardware setup, software tools, model design, performance metrics, and validation strategy.